HendrikHenselmann/GeneticAlgorithm/README.md

 ---

-# Notation and corresponding custom types
+# Notation and custom types

 ## Individual